HyeonBin-Moon/PINN_Flexoelectric/README.md

 This repository provides the official implementation of the paper:

-**Moon, Hyeonbin†; Park, Donggeun†; Yeo, Jinwook; Ryu, Seunghwa\*** *An Energy-Based Physics-Informed Neural Network Framework for Solving Forward and Inverse Flexoelectric Problems*,
+**Moon, Hyeonbin†; Park, Donggeun†; Yeo, Jinwook; Ryu, Seunghwa\***
-International Journal for Numerical Methods in Engineering (under revision).
+*An Energy-Based Physics-Informed Neural Network Framework for Solving Forward and Inverse Flexoelectric Problems* † These authors contributed equally to this work.

 A preprint version of the paper is available at:
 https://doi.org/10.48550/arXiv.2506.21810